Event Planning Automation: Lead Follow-Up, Client Communication, and Vendor Coordination

 A signed proposal isn't a booking.
 A booking is a signed contract and a paid deposit.
 Most planners have proposals sitting unsigned for weeks because they didn't want to seem pushy.
 The automated sequence handles the follow-up — it's the system reaching out, not the planner chasing someone down.

 Once a proposal is signed, the contract goes out via DocuSign and reminders start.
 If it sits unsigned for 48 hours, a gentle nudge fires.
 Once it's signed, the deposit invoice is issued, and payment reminders run at 7, 14, and 21 days if unpaid.
+The same reminder logic applies to event attendance: automated email reminders reduce event no-show rates by up to 29% (Constant Contact, 2022), a number that holds for client meetings and consultation calls as much as for events themselves.

 Unsigned contracts and unpaid deposits are the #1 cash flow problem for event planners.
 Automated follow-up cuts average time-to-payment from 18 days to 4–6 days.